-Type of Fee Amo ount
+Type of Fee Amount

-Application Fee (non-refundable)\$5 50.00
+Application Fee (non-refundable) \$50

-ESU Record Transcript Fee (after first) \$2.00
+ESU Record Transcript Fee (after first) \$3

-Late Registration Fees\$5 50.00
+Late Registration Fees \$50

-Late Request for Schedule\$5 50.00
+Late Request for Schedule \$50

-(Charges apply to students who were registered for and completed the previous academic semester)

-Late Payment of Fees\$5 50.00
+Late Payment of Fees \$50

-(Charges apply to those who fail to make payment by the due date indicated in billing instructions)

-Bad Check Fee\$2 25.00

-(This is a handling fee assessed for all checks drawn in payment of fees that are not honored due to insufficient funds)
+Bad Check Fee This is a handling fee assessed for all checks drawn in of fees that are not honored due to insufficient funds

-Identification Card Fee 15.00

-(This is a permanent card which is validated each semester for use of the library, dining hall, student activities, and student identification.
-Lost or damaged cards will be replaced at a cost of \$10.00)
+Identification Card FeeThis is a permanent card which is validated each seme for use of the library, dining hall, student activities, and identification.
+Lost or damaged cards will be replaced at a cost of \$10 ester

-Graduation Fee (non-refundable)\$3 30.00

-(Thesis Binding: four copies required.
-Check with the graduate school for current fee schedule - Fall 2008 fee was \$18.25 per copy.)
+Graduation Fee (non-refundable) Thesis binding: four copies required.
+Check with the gr for current fee schedule.
+Fall 2008 fee was \$18.25 per c aduate school